Monitoring on contact line ends without incident

-From the opposite side, the monitoring was conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office, Yevgeni Sharov, Jiri Aberle and Simon Tiller.
+From the opposite side, the monitoring was conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office, Yevgeni Sharov, Hristo Hristov and Colonel, the representative of High Level Planning Group, Andrey Barashkin.

 Aynur OsmanqızıNews Author